pwntester/octo.nvim/README.md

   snippet_context_lines = 4;               -- number or lines around commented lines
   file_panel = {
     size = 10,                             -- changed files panel rows
-    use_icons = true                       -- use web-devicons in file panel
+    use_icons = true                       -- use web-devicons in file panel (if false, nvim-web-devicons does not need to be installed)
   },
   mappings = {
     issue = {